zeromq/czmq/README.md

     CZMQ_EXPORT int
         zpoller_add (zpoller_t *self, void *reader);

     //  Remove a reader from the poller; returns 0 if OK, -1 on failure.
-The
+The reader
-    //  reader may be a libzmq void * socket, a zsock_t instance, or a zactor_t
-    //  instance.
+    //  must have been passed during construction, or in an zpoller_add () call.
     CZMQ_EXPORT int
         zpoller_remove (zpoller_t *self, void *reader);